 That’s one of my favorite myths.

-I don’t want to discuss it at length because we have an excellent article on the topic.
+I don’t want to discuss it at length because we have an excellent article on using Google Cache to check indexed content.

 TL;DR: While Google Cache is very useful, don’t rely on it in this context.